scalatra/scalatra-website/guides/monitoring/metrics.md

 ### Advanced

-In addition to the provided convenience methods, the full metrics-core, metrics-servlet, metrics-servlets, and metrics-scala libraries are available for import.
-The default registries are exposed as implicit vals, and so can be accessed directly if needed.
+In addition to the provided convenience methods, the full `metrics-core`, `metrics-servlet`, `metrics-servlets`, and `metrics-scala` libraries are available for import.
+The default registries are exposed as `implicit val`s, and so can be accessed directly if needed.